Non-denominational Christianity

-Many nondenominational churches adhere to congregationalist polity, while others are governed by elders.
-Some nondenominational churches are independent, while others cooperate in loose associations such as the Churches of Christ; in other cases, nondenominational churches are founded by individual pastors such as Calvary Chapel Association established by Chuck Smith.
+Many non-denominational churches adhere to congregationalist polity, while others are governed by elders.
+Some non-denominational churches are independent, while others cooperate in loose associations such as the Churches of Christ; in other cases, non-denominational churches are founded by individual pastors such as Calvary Chapel Association established by Chuck Smith.
 Some non-denominational churches have grown quite recently within networks like Acts 29.
-Certain nondenominational churches are associated with various movements in Christendom, such as evangelicalism or Charismatic Christianity.
+Certain non-denominational churches are associated with various movements in Christendom, such as evangelicalism or Charismatic Christianity.

+There are also non-denominational Christians and churches in other parts of the world including Asia.
+In Singapore and Malaysia, these churches are also more numerous, since the 1990s.

 History

-Alexander Campbell and Barton Stone believed in a nondenominational Christianity, which they spread in what is known as the Restoration Movement.
+Alexander Campbell and Barton Stone believed in a non-denominational Christianity, which they spread in what is known as the Restoration Movement.